hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Point Clouds

 A point cloud is a set of data points in space with no specific order.
+Point clouds provide us information about a surface geometry, but lack have no information about its topology.

-It's a common output of scanning processes and could be retrie
+It's a common output of scanning processes and could be retrieved from depthi

 The unordered structure is a challenge for learning tasks as we must derive permutatin invariant methods.
 PointNet was the first architecture to

  We can establish a system of reference .... understand

-Point clouds provide us information about a surface geometry, but we have no information about its topology.

 By sampling points over surfaces